3 Easy Self-Care Tips for Women who Overgive

 I loathe being a doomsday reporter, but when you don’t balance your giving to others with self-care, it can lead to stress, health issues, and sleep problems.

 3 Quick and Easy Self-Care Tips

-Now that my rant is done (I do it out of love!), here are ways you can start caring for yourself immediately:
+Here are ways you can start caring for yourself immediately:

 Walk 3 minutes every hour.

 Up and down a hallway at home or on the job, or walk around the block.

 Use your phone or a timer as you walk.
 Or carry a pedometer so you see how far you walk each week.

 Fast or slow, just do it.
 No excuses – we all have 3 minutes.